DOMjudge/domjudge/doc/manual/config-advanced.rst

 You can place the images under the path `public/images/` as
 follows:

-- *Country flags*: are shipped with DOmjudge under `public/images/countries/XXX.png` with *XXX* being the country code.
+- *Country flags*: are shipped with DOMjudge under `public/images/countries/XXX.png` with *XXX* being the country code.
   You can replace them if you want different flags.
 - *Affiliation logos*: these will be shown with the teams that are